 The Declaration supports the view that, though "today largely forgotten", the Italo-Turkish War "disturbed the European and international system in significant ways," as Christopher Clark has noted.
 It represented the point at which educated Ottoman opinion finally achieved consensus on the hypocrisy of international law and humanitarianism.
-Here was a situation that, had the positions been reversed, might have justified multilateral humanitarian interventionism of the western European powers, of the sort surveyed by Ozan zavc and .
+Here was a situation that, had the positions been reversed, might have justified multilateral humanitarian interventionism of the western European powers, of the sort surveyed by Ozan Ozavcı and Davide Rodogno.
 Instead Italy was allowed to proceed largely unchallenged.

-The Declaration suggests that, for educated non-intellectuals across the Empire and beyond, patriotic and religious duties sat easily together. intellectually baggyn Edinburgh in 1911, could .
+The Declaration suggests that, for educated non-intellectuals across the Empire and beyond, patriotic and religious duties sat easily together.
+Though intellectually baggy, in Edinburgh in 1911, the Declaration's vision of a glorious Islamic past, of manly duty, as well as of a crudely Darwinistic model of international relations offered something six students drawn from across the Muslim world could unite behind.
+Their reluctance to invoke language of caliphate, crusade, jihad or even anti-colonialism suggests that they understood this global struggle as one in which Muslims had to use the tools of "civilization" to retain honour and influence.

 The Text